Shamrock Island Bird Rookery

 Galveston Bay’s North Deer Island and Marker 52 Spoil Island support the other half—all together, these four islands are home to more than a thousand pairs of breeding brown pelicans, Lamb said.

 Though Shamrock isn’t the largest of the islands Lamb is monitoring, its geographical position arguably makes it the most successful.
 “Most of the brown pelican population breeds in Louisiana, where contamination levels are higher and the threat of oil spills is greater,” she explained.

 “Shamrock, being the southernmost colony and near Padre Island, is sheltered from potential oil spills and close to pristine foraging habitat.
 Colonies like [it] can provide refuges that help the regional population to persist through catastrophic events.”

-So what’s the key to preserving Shamrock?
-The Conservancy has placed its biggest bets on breakwaters, which protect from erosion.
+So, what’s the key to preserving Shamrock?
+TNC has placed its biggest bets on breakwaters, which protect from erosion.
 The reinforced rock walls slow waves as they roll in, which allows sediment to fall from the water and settle, creating excellent seagrass habitat.
 That seagrass then helps anchor sand and sediment to the ocean floor to keep underwater erosion in check.